-Staropramen is brewed in Prague, so is widely available in bars and pubs in the capital.
+Staropramen is actually brewed in Prague, so is on sale throughout the capital city.

-But the most widely exported Czech beer is Budvar, called Budweiser in German - the name of which is also used by an unrelated American brew (there has been legal wrangling over the use of the name for decades).
+But the most widely exported Czech beer is Budvar, or to give it its full title, Budweiser Budvar.
+The name Budweiser is of course also used by an unrelated American brew, and there has been legal wrangling over the use of the name for decades.

 Foundation of the Czech Beer Industry